 We can't resist journeying to infinity and beyond with Buzz and Woody.
 Cowboy Woody thinks he's Andy's favorite toy, but when an out-of-this-world spaceman named Buzz shows up, things get complicated between the toys (all of whom come to life when Andy leaves the room).
 Rated G.

 Now a cult classic, this flick follows a wicked alien theme park owner who attempts to steal Bugs Bunny and co for his venue's betterment.
 How will they settle it all?
 With a basketball game, of course.
+A sequel starring LeBron James, Space Jam: A New Legacy, is slated for release in 2021.
 Rated PG.

 Things are difficult for Josh after he loses his father and moves to a new school.
 However, things take a turn when he starts playing basketball...and realizes his dog has some serious skills on the court, too.
 Rated PG.